Note: Search Knowledgebase for additional related articles.

 Dairy goats do not have all of the same evaluation items as dairy cows.
 Examples of information not received by ADGA include items such as conception rates, calving ease, and GM$.

-Records are used for evaluation if they pass the evaluations filters for use.
+All records including those in process up to the first 305 days of each lactation is considered are used for evaluation if they pass the evaluations filters for use.
+Shorter records are projected to a 305-day equivalent.
 Some of the more frequent reasons that records may be excluded for use in the evaluations include:

 - No registered sire